 A mite is so tiny, it's hard to see, and some types of mites only come out at night.
 If you have good vision, you may be able to see them around your bird's vent or beneath her wings, especially if your bird has light colored feathers (easier to see the mites against).
 Lice are larger, but they're lighter colored, too--they're nearly as hard to spot as mites.

 There are a number of reasons your chickens might not be laying, though, so if you suspect there's something more to the drop or cessation of laying than mites---or if you've checked very carefully and have not spotted any---have a look at this list of other possible reasons your chickens aren't laying.

-There are various treatments for these avian parasites, but they more or less all involve using a pesticide dust or spray on your birds.
-This sounds sort of terrifying, but think of it like a flea dip for birds.
-For a non-chemical solution, Diatomaceous Earth can help prevent and treat some types of mites and lice, however it works slowly by mechanical action (sort of scratching the bugs to death).
-We do recommend using a few handfuls of DE in your birds' dusting areas to help prevent infestations.
+There are various treatments for these avian parasites, but many involve using a pesticide dust or spray on your birds.
+This sounds sort-of terrifying, but think of it like a flea dip for birds.

 If your infestation is severe, you may want to use a pesticide that will kill them on contact to provide your birds relief.
 The dust treatment is nice, because chickens usually enjoy the feeling of dust in their feathers.
 Be careful when applying, though, that neither you nor your birds breathe it in.
 Be aware that your birds may decide to react to your kind ministrations by flapping their wings vigorously, making a real dust cloud, so be sure to hold them firmly.
 For application, we've used old spice shakers (clearly marked POISON).
 Other people prefer to fill a toe from an old pair of ladies hose with the powder and pat it on that way: the dust is so fine it filters through like a powder puff.